wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--cluster.md

 ## Agents

-- [ ] Register an agent in master and point it to a client.
+- [ ] Register an agent in master and point it to a worker.
 The *client.keys* must be propagated and the agent must be reporting.
 Then, if the agents are listed in the master, it must be Active.
 - [ ] `cluster-control -a` must show the agents information and the manager.
-- [ ] Connect the previous agent to a different client and review logs/alerts.
+- [ ] Connect the previous agent to a different worker and review logs/alerts.
 It must be transparent for the user.
 - [ ] Remove an agent in master.
-It must be removed in all the clients.
+It must be removed in all the workers.

 ## Groups